edprince/uni/add+/a101law/coursework.md

 importantly yourselves - individuals within the court could potentially be future employers so ensure that you are on your best behaviour.
-Do not take bags and ensure that mobiles and any other telecommunication devices are switched completely off - you will be searched by court staff so I would suggest that metal objects on your person should be reduced to a minimum - note there is no safe storage place for bags and you will not be allowed to take bags into the court.
+Do not take bags and ensure that mobiles and any other telecommunication devices are witched completely off - you will be searched by court staff so I would suggest that metal objects on your person should be reduced to a minimum - note there is no safe storage place for bags and you will not be allowed to take bags into the court.